ForLoopNelson/metal-band-game/README.md

 -- Things that need to be completed:

 - [ ] Write function to make sure words don't repeat too often.
-- [ ] Check bug where plyaer guesses again and previously solved word shows as not correct.
+- [ ] Check bug where player guesses again and previously solved word shows as not correct.
+(Might be solved, as I haven't been able to recreate this scenario.)

 ## Issues

 - [ ] Fix issue where some of the fonts "CronicleDemo" will overlap into the guess box area.
 Need to only get that one font smaller without it affecting the other fonts.

+## Fixed but still Testing:

 - Sometimes it says the answer is wrong, even though it should be a correct guess.
 See screenshot below: